 For AC Level 1 charging, selectable by the user to charge using 12 amps or 8 amps.

-If the cord supports amperage above 24 amps for AC Level 2 charging, selectable by the user to charge at 24 amps.
+If the cord supports amperage at or above 24 amps for AC Level 2 charging, selectable by the user to charge at 24 amps or at 16 amps.

 The user selection feature must either be integrated into the cord or in the vehicle itself (e.g., via a charging configuration menu or setting in the vehicle).